HackClub-NITC/FairPlay/README.md

 Welcome to FairPlay,

-This Vite app was built for CodeInit 2024, conducted by the CSEA of NIT Calicut
+This React app was built for CodeInit 2024, conducted by the CSEA of NIT Calicut using Vite.

 Welcome to FairPlay, your gateway to exploring the fascinating world of the Playfair Cipher!
 Invented by Charles Wheatstone in 1854 and later popularized by Lord Playfair, this cryptographic technique is known for its simplicity and effectiveness in encrypting and decrypting secret messages.